aprilggg/MongoDB-AirBnB-analysis/README.md

 ## Data Preparation

 ### Listings:
-From listings of all four cities, removed columns that have over ⅖ of NULL values among the whole columns in any of the city For columns of price, host_response_rate and host_acceptance_rate, changed from type String to type Float.
+From listings of all four cities, removed columns that have over ⅖ of NULL values among the whole columns in any of the city.
+For columns of price, host_response_rate and host_acceptance_rate, changed from type String to type Float.
 NAN values are replaced by -1 during preprocessing
 ### Neighbourhoods:
 From listings of all four cities, removed columns that have over ⅖ of NULL values among the whole columns in any of the city